thec00n/Uploader/README.md

 * Active Scan run triggers `Uploader`

 ## Module 1
-The module assumes that the upload path is somewhere in the web directory and attempts file uploads based on directory traversal.
-It considers the Burp sitemap to find writeable directories.
+The module assumes that the upload path is somewhere inside application directory and attempts file uploads based on directory traversal.
+It queries the Burp sitemap for valid directories and then uploads files to them in order to find directories that are writeable and accessible.

 ## Module 2
-The module assumes that the upload path is somewhere outside of the web directory.
-In order to find the web root it does basic fuzzing for the file upload to trigger an error message disclosing the absolute path of the web directory.
-Additionally it queries all findings from the extension burp-suite-error-message-checks to again find the absolute path of the web directory and to find writeable directories that are accessible.
+The module assumes that the upload path is somewhere outside of the application directory.
+In order to find accessible application directories it does basic fuzzing for the file upload to trigger error messages disclosing the absolute path.
+Additionally, it queries all findings from the passive scanning extension [burp-suite-error-message-checks](https://github.com/augustd/burp-suite-error-message-checks) to find additional potentially valid paths of the file system that are writeable as well as accessible.

 ## Clean Up
 The extension is fairly aggressive in terms of trying to write files onto the system.
 If the scan has spammed files all over the file system or in certain directories, cleaning up should be straight forward as the extension only creates files with the name `Ic4nh4z1t`.